MrDabrudda/TBYPFWX/README.md

 18 AUG 2019

-- Found an issue which was causing blue screen at bootup (INACCESSIBLE BOOT DEVICE) error message due to the Driver Policy.
+- Found an issue which was causing blue screen at bootup (INACCESSIBLE BOOT DEVICE) error message due to the Early Launch Driver Policy.

 - Setting this key to 8 (which means only Good drivers get loaded would cause the blue screen at bootup)